 This year’s award winners included: Milo Werner (Innovation and Technology Development), Erica Mackie (Entrepreneurship and Innovative Business Models), Kirstin Gunderson (Corporate Implementation), Rebecca Stanfield (Policy and Advocacy), Katherine Lucey (Advancements for the Developing World), and Kristen Graf (Education and Mentorship).
 (Read more on the winners…)

-Additionally, the C3E Ambassadors honored former Honeywell GM Maxine Savitz with the Lifetime Achievement Award.
+Additionally, the C3E Ambassadors presented the Lifetime Achievement Award to Maxine Savitz, former general manager at Honeywell, Inc., and current vice president of the National Academy of Engineering.
 Savitz’s four decades of service span government, industry and academia.
 During her career at Honeywell, Savitz oversaw the company’s technology partnerships program and supervised the development and manufacturing of innovative materials for the aerospace, transportation and industrial sectors.
 Previously, Savitz worked at DOE and its predecessor agencies, and served as the deputy assistant secretary for conservation.

 C3E Ambassadors Marilyn Brown of the Georgia Institute of Technology, Sue Tierney of the Analysis Group and Mary Anne Sullivan of Hogan Lovells US LLP, presented Savitz with the award, saying “she’s done it all.”

 The Ambassadors read a congratulatory statement from U.S. Energy Secretary Ernest Moniz, where he acknowledged Savitz’s “outstanding public service advancing energy efficiency and energy technology innovation for nearly forty years.”